boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 * Provider Network Orchestration domain: as defined in {{!I-D.ietf-teas-ietf-network-slices}}, the provider relies on an RFC XXXX Network Slice Controller (NSC) to manage and orchestrate RFC XXXX Network Slices in the provider network.
 This framework permits to manage connectivity together with SLOs.
 Ultimately, the 5G NSO interfaces with an NSC for the management of RFC XXXX Network Slices using IETF APIs and data models.

 * Customer Site Orchestration domain: the Orchestration of TN elements of the Customer Sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
-The realization of this section does not involve the Transport Network Orchestration.
+The realization of this segment does not involve the Transport Network Orchestration.

 A TN Slice relies upon resources that can involve both the provider and customer TN domains.
 More details are provided in {{sec-tn-nsi}}.